bkies23/bkies23/README.md

      from St. Mary's University in San Antonio with a degree in Computer Science and a minor in Mathematics.

-- 🌱 For the last couple of years I have neen working exclusively with Java NetBeans and MySQL.
+- 🌱 For the last few years I have been working with Java NetBeans and MySQL.
 I designed and coded four programs during this time which are now on my GitHub site:
 -                                           github.com\bkies23
 - Two of the programs use Swing palette components and for the other two programs I added components manually.
 I have previously worked with C, C++, C Sharp, Basic, Pascal, and a little COBOL.

-     Each project has a .JAR file which can be downloaded from the Master branch to execute the program.
+- Each project has a .JAR file which can be downloaded from the Master branch to execute the program.
 The code for the project is in each repository.

-     The README file for each project explains the program along with thoughts on how I coded it.
+- The README file for each project explains the program along with thoughts on how I coded it.

      U.S. Flag Histories: